surajrambhade/kratin_Final_Project/README.md

 // kratin_Final_Project
 // Hey !
-This is the kind of project related to Health.
+This is the kind of project code related to Health.
 By Suraj Rambhade

 package com.company;